This month sees the planetary action all in the morning skies. But we have a "Super" Moon and the first total Lunar eclipse since 2015.

 Type in Your Latitude and Longitude in decimal format eg -12.461 130.840 , to find your Lat Long go to this site.

 While most stars seem to shine with a constant brightness, there are some that undergo regular, dramatic change in brightness.
 The classic variables are Mira and Algol.
-Mira should be brightening in the lead up to its predicted maximum of 3.4 on 23 February.
-It should be just about visible to the unaided eye by mid January and well worth following over the coming weeks as it brightens.
+Algol is currently rising in the early morning.
+Mira should be brightening in the lead up to its predicted maximum of 3.4 on 29 January.
+It is now readily visible to the unaided eye and should remain so to the end of January and well worth following over the coming weeks as it brightens.

-Cetus at 10:10 pm AEDST on 15 January, Mira is indicated by the circle.
+Cetus looking north-west at 10:00 pm AEDST on 15 January, Mira is indicated by the circle.

 Mira (omicron ceti), a star in the constellation of Cetus the whale, is a long period pulsating red giant and changes brightness from below naked eye visibility to a peak of round magnitude 2 (roughly as bright as beta Crucis in the Southern Cross) in around 330 days.
-Mira is predicted to peak with maximum of 3.4 around 23 February.
-Mira may be seen above the eastern horizon at from Astronomical twilight (and hour and a half after sunset, see above diagram) and will possibly be visible to the unaided eye by mid to late January.
+Mira is predicted to peak with maximum of 3.4 around 29 January.
+Mira may be seen above the northern horizon from Astronomical twilight (and hour and a half after sunset, see above diagram) and is higherst around 23:00, Mira is currently be visible to the unaided eye and may be brightest from mid to late January.

 Algol at 10:00 pm AEDST on 15 January.

 Algol is another classic variable star, but is usually hard to see from the southern hemisphere.
-This month we have no chances to see Algol dim and brighten under reasonable circumstances (Times AEDST).
+Algol is higest shortly after astronomical twilight, ie when the sky is ully datk and sets aroun midnight.
+This month we have one chance to see Algol dim and brighten under reasonable circumstances (Times AEDST).

 Return to Menu